KFreon/KaelsKabbage/NOTES.md

   Preset controls the rest of it

-Default video size should be HALFSIZE.
-Bigger link goes to fullsizes
-QUartersize shows on small screens and tile view

   MOBILE site?
   themes don't work, or is it just my phone? works fine on the emulator - Caching maybe?